rvnminers-A-and-N/The-Scriptures-of-Beaux/README.md

-# The-Scriptures-of-Beaux
+# The Scriptures of Beaux
-This is the story of Beaux 1 and Beaux 2, and their journey through the world of crypto, trying to navigate the scriptures, in a conquest to echelon.
+This is the story of Beaux 1 and Beaux 2, and their journey through the world of crypto, trying to navigate the scriptures, in a conquest to echelon and change their lives for the better.

 ## What It Means To Echelon

-"Insert terminology for Verb form, of Echelon"
+"Insert terminology for Verb form of Echelon"

+## Why Are We Echeloning?
+To escape the matrix!

+## Echelon Project Information
+TBA